-All Sailfish Boats are furnished with Rule Bilge Pumps, The Rule 2000 GPH (gallon per hour) pump has a built in automatic float switch.
-This is engaged when the water level rises in the bilge and the float rises in the pump causing the pump to turn on.
+All Sailfish Boats are furnished with Rule Bilge Pumps.
+These pumps have an external Float Switch.
+This is engaged when the water level rises in the bilge and the float rises in the switch causing the pump to turn on.
+The pump will continue to run until enough water is removed for the float to drop back down, disengaging the pump.